-Immediately after final finishing, the area finished shall be covered with white pigmented curing compound, meeting requirements of Article 4105.05, applied at a rate of not more than 135 square feet per gallon (3.3 m2/L).
-As soon as it can be placed without marring the surface, a.
-The first layer of prewetted burlap shall be placed on the concrete, and within 10 minutes after finishing.
-Burlap shall be prewetted with sufficient water, prior to placement, to prevent absorption of moisture from the concrete surface. \$The concrete shall be cured as provided in the following paragraphs:
+Immediately after final finishing, the area finished shall be covered with white pigmented curing compound meeting requirements of Article 4105.05, applied at a rate of not more than 135 square feet per gallon (3.3 square meters per liter).
+The first layer of prewetted burlap shall be placed on the concrete within 30 minutes after the concrete has been deposited on the floor.
+If Class O PCC is revibrated because of failure to meet density requirements with initial vibration, this time will be extended 15 minutes.

+The concrete shall be cured as provided in the following paragraphs: